EE Broadband Review (Updated June 2026)

 Powered by Openreach

-EE uses the Openreach network, which is the same underlying fixed-line network used by BT, Sky, TalkTalk and Plusnet in many areas.
+EE uses the Openreach access network for fixed-line broadband, which is the same underlying network used by BT, Sky, TalkTalk and Plusnet in many areas.
 That is good news for reliability and availability.
 If your home can get an Openreach-based service, EE is usually one of the mainstream options on the table.

-On Full Fibre, a fibre-optic cable runs right into your home rather than switching back to copper for the last leg.
+On Full Fibre, also known as FTTP, a fibre-optic cable runs right into your home rather than switching back to copper for the last leg.
 That means more consistent speeds, lower latency and fewer of the old distance-related headaches that came with ageing copper broadband.

 Hardware Deep Dive: The Ecosystem

-In day-to-day use, that matters more than headline speed tests.
-Good broadband is not just about what comes into the house, it is about how well the router spreads that connection around the house once everyone is online at the same time.
+In day-to-day use, that matters more than a headline speed test.
+Good broadband is not just about what comes into the house, it is about how well the router and any extenders spread that connection once everyone is online at the same time.

 WiFi Optimiser & App Control

 This is where EE tries hardest to justify the premium.
-On Standard, Premium and Ultimate plans, WiFi Optimiser in the EE app lets you prioritise gaming, streaming and work traffic around the home.
+On eligible plans, WiFi Optimiser in the EE app can prioritise traffic for things like gaming, streaming and working from home.
+It is included in certain feature packs and can also be taken as a paid add-on.

-That sounds like marketing fluff until you actually have a busy house.
-If someone starts a chunky download while you are on a work call or in the middle of an online match, the prioritisation tools can help smooth things out.
-If you need more coverage, EE also sells matching extenders for the Smart Hub 7 range.
+That sounds like marketing fluff until you have a busy house.
+If someone starts a chunky download while you are on a work call or in the middle of an online match, prioritisation tools can help smooth things out.
+If coverage is the bigger issue, Premium and Ultimate-style setups add or upgrade extenders rather than simply raising the headline broadband speed.

 The Packages